What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

 Since the Disney Magic Mobile pass is accessed through an iPhone or Apple watch, guests often get confused between the MagicMobile service and the My Disney Experience app.
 What’s important to understand is that the two are separate services.

-The Mobile Magic Pass can’t do any of those things.
+The Magic Mobile Pass can’t do any of those things.
 Instead, it acts as your park ticket, with a few added functionalities.

 Plastic Disney World Theme park ticket